abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 title: Types
 ---

-Types
+# Types
-===

 In this chapter we will talk about types.
-This might be disappointing for you, if you expected to learn about as many *new* categories as possible (which you don't even suspect are really categories till the unexpected reveal), as we've been talking about the category of types in a given programming language ever since the first chapter, and we already know how they form a category.
-We are also already familiar with the Curry-Howard correspondence that connects types and logic.
+This might be disappointing for you, if you expected to learn about as many *new* categories as possible (which you don't even suspect are really categories till the unexpected reveal)---we've been talking about the category of types in a given programming language ever since the first chapter, and we already know how they form a category.
 However, types are not just about programming languages.
 And they are more than just another category.
 They are also at the heart of a mathematical theory known as *type theory*.

-Type theory is an alternative to set theory, as well as category theory itself, as a foundational language of mathematics, and it is as powerful tool as any of those formalisms.
+Type theory is an alternative to set theory, as well as category theory itself, as a foundational language of mathematics, and it is as powerful a tool as any of those formalisms.

-Sets, Types and Russell's paradox
+## Sets, Types and Russell's paradox
-===

 We started talking about sets again.
 Most books about category theory (and mathematics in general) begin with sets, and often go back to sets.
 Even in a book about category theory, like this one, the standard definitions of most mathematical objects involve sets.
 Indeed, upon hearing the definition about monoids being one-object categories, a person who only knows about sets might say: